LiMinggang/madedit-mod/README.txt

 3. stdc++ version

 Mod v0.4.16
+New: Change foreground and backgroud colour for all the text controls in main frame
 Fix: wxAuiNotebook don't show selected tab automatically if it's beyond the view boundary

 Mod v0.4.15